trevorsandy/lpub3d/mainApp/docs/README.txt

-LPub3D 2.1.0.1.783 (27 02 2018 05:50:16)
+LPub3D 2.1.0.1.784 (02 03 2018 20:18:44)

 Features and enhancements
 ------------
+Change: Add/override renderer flags from within model file.
+For example the line 0 !LPUB ASSEM LDGLITE_PARMS "-J -fh" within a step will enable perspective projection and shading mode for that step's Assembly (CSI) image.
+If defining more than one meta flag, you must use a single space delimiter between flags and the list of flags must be quoted as shown in the examples.
+Flag values that contain spaces are not supported which is to say that mapping ini files and such, where values may contain spaces, should be performed in the respective renderer's ini configuration file and should not be added as a meta command.
+Render ini files can be accessed and updated from the User Interface - see v2.1.0 Features and enhancements for details.
+Note that manipulating render flags require fairly advanced knowledge of the renderer's capabilities and command line flags.
+If you are unsure about this, please consult the render documentation before attempting to change the default settings.
+Setting incorrect flags or combinations of flags can adversely affect the quality of your output.
+Issue #30

+    This change also implements a few more capabilities:

+    1. Individual renderer flags can now be defined for Assembly (CSI), Part, and Bill of Material lists as follows:
+        0 !LPUB ASSEM LDGLITE_PARMS "-J -fh"
+        0 !LPUB PLI LDGLITE_PARMS "-J -fh"
+        0 !LPUB BOM LDGLITE_PARMS "-J -fh"

+    1. Renderer flags can now be defined for all supported renderers, LDGLite, LDView, LPub3D-Trace (POV-Ray) as follows:
+        0 !LPUB ASSEM LDGLITE_PARMS "-2g,2x"
+        0 !LPUB PLI LDVIEW_PARMS "TextureOffsetFactor=6"
+        0 !LPUB BOM POVRAY_PARMS "-A +UA"

+    3. Add an LDGLite configuration (ini) file.
+LDGLite.ini is now accessible and configurable from the LPub3D user interface. ldglite.ini: Image generation settings [Default locations]:
+          Linux   - ~/.local/share/LPub3D Software/LPub3D/3rdParty/ldglite-1.3/config/ldglite.ini
+          macOS   - ~/Library/Application Support/LPub3D Software/LPub3D/3rdParty/ldglite-1.3/config/ldglite.ini
+          Windows - %USERPROFILE%/AppData/Local/LPUb3D Software/LPub3D/3rdParty/ldglite-1.3/config/ldglite.ini
+    4. By default, LDGLite render command includes the flag -2g,2x [Downsamples output images by 2, scaling up the image (and edge lines) by 2 first] which improves the image quality without sacrificing performance.

+    5. LDGLite renderer flags moved to ldglite.ini file - these flags were previously defined in the renderer code but are now accessible/changeable by the user via the ini file:
+        -i2 - Picks output image type.
+1=PNG, 2=Transparent PNG, 3=BMP8, 4=BMP24, 5=PPM.
+[LPub3D default is 2]
+        -j  - Picks the perspective projection.
+        -fh - Turns on shading mode.
+        -q  - Anti Aliasing (Quality Lines).
+        -2g,2x - Downsamples output images by 2, scaling up the image (and edge lines) by 2 first.

 Change: Update preference User Interface form.
-Reposition lebels and dialogues to clearly show all fields.
-Issue No. #27
+Reposition labels and dialogues to clearly show all fields.
+Issue #27

 Fix: Mismatched preference loading sequence during application startup.
 LDraw folder was loading before LDraw archive libraries so if the install platform did not have LDraw installed and the user chose to extract the LDraw library from the archive library files, an unnecessary set of manual steps would be required to proceed.
-The propoer installation sequence (LDraw archive libraries then LDraw folder) has been restored.
-Issue No. 27
+The proper installation sequence (LDraw archive libraries then LDraw folder) has been restored.
+Issue #27

 Change: Final model image page out of place.
 When opening a model file in LPub3D with "Fade Step" option enabled , the appending of the final model image page is misplaced if the last step before in the model file is a ROTSTEP.
 In addition "Empty" ROTSTEP steps are ignored.
 This behaviour has been updated to place the final model file and inserted page after the last native STEP or ROTSTEP Here is an example LPub3D model file update with "Fade Step" and "Generate Cover Pages" options on:
-    0 Author: ACDassing
+    0 Author: Foo
     0 !LICENSE Not redistributable : see NonCAreadme.txt
     0 !LPUB INSERT COVER_PAGE FRONT
     0 STEP